Saamuel5/CampusPark-RU/README.md

-# CampusPark-RU
+# CampusPark_RU
-A smart parking app for Raffles University that helps students find available spaces, manage parking time, and reduce campus traffic.
+A smart parking app for Raffles University that helps students and staff find available spaces, manage parking time, and reduce campus traffic.